sharifmarat/technical_blog/content/articles/void_acpi_user/index.md

 ```
 # ps auxf | grep dbus-launch
 root       981  Dec16   0:00 dbus-launch --autolaunch 47a2e --binary-syntax --close-stderr
-marat     1038  Dec16   0:00 dbus-launch --sh-syntax --exit-with-session
+mrt       1038  Dec16   0:00 dbus-launch --sh-syntax --exit-with-session
 ```

 With such snapshot of current processes, `/etc/acpi/handler.sh` would find that `PID=981` and `USER=root`.
-Later running `sudo -u $USER mate-screensaver-command -l` would not lock the screen, because `USER` is not `marat.
+Later running `sudo -u $USER mate-screensaver-command -l` would not lock the screen, because `USER` is not `mrt.

 Quick workaround is to update `/etc/acpi/handler.sh` and iterate over all `dbus-lanuch` processes:
 ```